ntampellini/TSCoDe/README.md

 TSCoDe is the first systematical conformational embedder for bimolecular and trimolecular chemical reactions.
 It is able to generate a comprehensive set of both regioisomeric and stereoisomeric poses for molecular arrangements, provided the atoms that will be reacting.
 By feeding the program with conformational ensembles, it also generates all conformations combinations.
 It supports both open and cyclical transition states.

+### Packages
 TSCoDe is written mostly in Python, with some libraries optionally boosted via Cython.
-It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures
+It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the [ASE](https://github.com/rosswhitfield/ase) environment to perform a set of manipulation on the provided structures through the [MOPAC2016](http://openmopac.net/MOPAC2016.html) calculator.

 ## What the program can do (well)
 ## What the program can do (sometimes)